I want to be a Machine

 I’m sorry but I didn’t get that.
 Get what.

 The engines droned and all was still, once again.

 And then I was sinking again amidst the ephemeral.
 The blue keyboards conducting an orchestra of bliss.
-In the ocean of sounds, vision and memory.
-Combusting with elements of ambience, of lulling, scaring and making mock.
+In the ocean of sounds, vision, and memory.
+Combusting with elements of ambiance, of lulling, scaring and making mock.

 Ha!
 Ha!
 Ha!

 The screen spat words poetic and random, electric.

 I wondered as the darkness approached.
 As the moon smiled and reflected on the surface of the periphery.
 In exaggerated forms, laughing all the while undulating as its fullness broke into shimmers on the waters slippery surface.

 Amongst the dead, the remains, and entanglement of meat and metal.
 Bodies resembling unfinished creatures.
 Assembling, dissembling innocent of gravity.
 The shiny spectrum of absolute essence pulsed ever so selectively in the whirlpool.

 Micro worlds of connectionism.
 Memory and illusion, and strands of information colliding at hyper speed.
 I guess this was all imagined.
 Well, that was what the doctor said.